 Photo courtesy of Bowling Celnice

 The food menu contains small snacks as well as paninis and pizzas.
-As both alleys are on the small size, reserving in advance is probably wise.
+As both alleys are small in size, reserving in advance is wise.

 Fancy a family day trip from Prague?
 Find lots of inspiration in this post.